Pedro M. Oliveira: Biography

 He completed his basic studies at the Colegio de la Inmaculada, run by Jesuit priests.
 He then entered the Universidad Nacional Mayor de San Marcos (UNMSM; 1900-1905).
 He graduated with a bachelor's degree in Political and Administrative Sciences (1902) and in Jurisprudence (1903).
 He received a doctorate in Jurisprudence and qualified as a lawyer in 1905.

 He began his teaching career at the UNMSM's Law School (1908), as a professor of Philosophy of Law, Civil Law (monographic course), History of Peruvian Law and Roman Law.

 He began his political activism in the National Democratic or "futurist" Party, founded by José de la Riva-Agüero y Osma, in which Julio C. Tello was also a member.
 But he began to sympathize with the figure of Augusto B. Leguía, who in 1919 came to power through a successful coup d'état.

-In February 1916 he got married with Maria Amelia Lawezzari.
+In February 1916 he married Maria Amelia Lawezzari.

 From 1920 to 1922, under the second government of Augusto B. Leguía, he served as minister plenipotentiary in Colombia, a period under which the controversial Salomón-Lozano Treaty was signed in Lima, which resolved the Colombian-Peruvian territorial dispute.

 In 1922 he became a member of the commission to reform the Civil Code, along with Manuel Augusto Olaechea, Alfredo Solf y Muro and Hermilio Valdizán (all of them professors from San Marcos), and Juan José Calle, prosecutor of the Supreme Court.
 This reform work lasted until 1936, when the new Civil Code was promulgated, which replaced that of 1852.

 He was dean of the Lima Bar Association (1924-1925) and representative of Peru before the government of Bolivia (1925-1926).